reflex-dev/reflex-web/blog/2024-03-08-structuring-a-large-app.md

 app = rx.App()
 ```

-However, as the app grows, keeping everything in a single module will quickly
+However, as the app grows, keeping everything in a single module can quickly
-become messy and unmanagemable.
+become messy and unmanageable.
 Because a Reflex app is just a python project,
 it can be organized into modules and packages (directory with `__init__.py`)
 and use the python import machinery you're likely already familiar with.